Yogi776/CoolMe-CLI/README.md

 ```

-This command will create a new PostgreSQL depot named `myDepot` with the specified access credentials and database details.
+This command will create a new PostgreSQL depot named `postgres` with the specified access credentials and database details.